ZhipengCai/Demo---Deterministic-consensus-maximization-with-biconvex-programming/README.md

 IBCO - Introduction
 ===================

-IBCO bisects over all possible consensus size and returns the largest one such that the decision version of the consensus maximization problem is feasible.
+IBCO bisects over all possible consensus sizes and returns the largest one such that the decision version of the consensus maximization problem (briefed as "decision problem" later on) is feasible.

-The major contribution of IBCO is a "lifted" decision version of the consensus maximization problem, which is equivalent to the original problem and is a bi-convex optimization problem, which can be efficiently solved via standard bi-convex programming.
+The major contribution of IBCO is a "lifted" decision problem, which is equivalent to the original problem and bi-convex.
+Using this lifted form, we can solve each decision problem efficiently by standard bi-convex optimization.

 Getting Started
 ===============